-Llanelli: Woman arrested after child killed in crash
+Woman arrested after child killed in Llanelli crash

 A woman has been arrested after a child was killed in a car crash.

-The crash happened at the Heol Goffa crossroads in Llanelli, Carmarthenshire, at about 21:00 BST on Friday, Dyfed Powys Police said.
+The crash happened at Heol Goffa crossroads in Llanelli, Carmarthenshire, at about 21:00 BST on Friday, Dyfed-Powys Police said.

-A woman who was arrested on suspicion of causing death by dangerous driving remains in police custody, the force added.
+The woman was arrested on suspicion of causing death by dangerous driving remains in police custody, the force added.

 The crash involved a blue BMW 3 Series and a blue Vauxhall Vectra.
 The woman and the child were in different cars.